Shulk97/POPP-datasets/README.md

 The 3 datasets are called "Generic dataset", "Belleville", and "Chaussée d'Antin" and contains lines made from the extracted rows of census tables from 1926.
 Each table in the Paris census contains 30 rows, thus each page in these datasets corresponds to 30 lines.

 The images are stored in a separate [Git LFS repository](https://git.litislab.fr/tconstum/popp-datasets).
+The datasets are also available [on Zenodo](https://zenodo.org/record/6581158).
 The structure of each dataset is the following:
 - double-pages : images of the double pages
 - pages: